|Dr. Roman R. Poznanski|

 (vii) First to debunk the assumption of isopotentiality of small compartments (under 0.2λ) as a result of significant thermal noise .

 (viii) First to propose a model-based framework for the development of a cognitive brain-computer interface .

-(ix) Together with Brzycyhczy first to use functional analysis to prove how neural responses differ when continuous space is discretized in computational models [2,9].
+(ix) First to use functional analysis to prove how neural responses differ when continuous space is discretised in computational models [2,9].